 The future arrives early

-While the pandemic’s impact on small businesses was severe—in many cases, it forced businesses to close, sometimes for good—a surprising trend saw business formation rise in the US in mid-2020 that’s continued into this year.
-Entrepreneurial spirit rose as many out-of-work creatives sought alternative, independent sources of income.
+While the pandemic’s impact on small businesses was severe—in many cases, it forced businesses to close, sometimes for good—a surprising trend saw business formation rise in the US in mid-2020.
+Entrepreneurial spirit rose, as many out-of-work creatives sought alternative, independent sources of income.
 And even in 2022, as the economy slows, entrepreneurship is on the upswing.

 Entrepreneurial spirit rose as many out-of-work creators sought alternative sources of income.

-The world took notice.
-What young people recognized naturally and the rest of us picked up on slowly—that maybe a streamer is as interesting as the silver screen—came to the forefront of conversations about modern culture.
-One unfortunate side effect, though, was that an elite group captured all of the attention, leaving an important class of creators overlooked.
+What young people recognized naturally—that maybe a Reel is as interesting as the silver screen—came to the forefront of conversations about modern culture.

 For the rest—the “middle class” of the creator economy, as Li Jin writes—a mix of income sources is the reality.
 Creators can monetize social audiences directly on-platform in multiple ways, like ads, subscriptions (say, Patreon), sponsored content, shoutouts (think Cameo), and tips.